Statutory Compliance in HR and Payroll in India: Complete Guide

-The government fixes or revises the minimum wage of particular scheduled employment after taking the advice of all the representations and committees into account.
+The government fixes or revises the minimum wage of particular scheduled employment after considering all the representations and committees’ advice.
 The final decision gets implemented after 3 months from the date of its declaration.

 Payment of Bonus Act,1965

-Payment of Bonus Act,1965 is efficiently made by the Indian Government to make sure that the employees receive a decent amount of share from the profit made by the organization, The Payment of Bonus Act provides an annual bonus to every employee present in the Company.
-This Act is applicable for all the factories, including 20 or more employees.
+The Indian Government efficiently makes payment of Bonus Act,1965 to ensure that the employees receive a decent share of the profit made by the organization; the Payment of Bonus Act provides an annual bonus to every employee present in the Company.
+This Act applies to all factories, including 20 or more employees.

-Based on the employee’s salary, performance, and the profits earned by the Company, the bonus is calculated.
-The main aim of this enactment to lay down a legal obligation on the employer to provide for payment of bonus.
+The bonus is calculated based on the employee’s salary, performance, and profits earned by the Company.
+The main aim of this enactment is to lay down a legal obligation on the employer to provide for the bonus payment.

-An Employee earning ₹21,000/- or less, removing other allowances, and who has worked for more than 30 days with the organization are eligible to claim this bonus.
+An Employee earning ₹21,000/- or less, removing other allowances, and who has worked for more than 30 days with the organization is eligible to claim this bonus.

-As per 2015 Amendment, the Ceiling amount of Rs 7000 (max) is known as the salary to calculate the bonus.
-And the % for the bonus would be around 8.33% min to max 20%, under section 10 of the Act.
+As per the 2015 Amendment, the Ceiling amount of Rs 7000 (max) is the salary to calculate the bonus.
+And the % for the bonus would be around 8.33%, min to max 20% under section 10 of the Act.

 List of Statutory Compliance in HR – by StartupHR Toolkit